SebastianSzturo/sebastianszturo.github.com/_posts/2015-12-01-how-to-use-ssl-with-your-domain-on-shopify.md

 --

 [Shopify](https://www.shopify.com/?ref=sebastian-szturo) is a great platform to start your online business with or to host a shop for your [multi million dollar business](http://shop.teslamotors.com/).
 With over 200,000 active stores, it's one of the biggest players in the market.
-There is just one disadvantage: You can't get a SSL certificate unless you use their enterprise level [Shopify Plus](https://www.shopify.com/plus/?ref=sebastian-szturo) plan for ~$995 a month.
+There is just one disadvantage: You can't get a SSL certificate unless you use their enterprise level [Shopify Plus](https://www.shopify.com/plus/?ref=sebastian-szturo) plan.

 ### Why do I need a SSL certificate?